AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md

 >[!ENDTABS]

-### 2. Retrieve profile using partner authentication response, but degradation is applied
+### 2. Create and retrieve profile using partner authentication response, but degradation is applied

 >[!BEGINTABS]